DS007655: eeg dataset, 32 subjects#

 About This Dataset#

-MorseEEG-ATP is a publicly available multitask electroencephalography (EEG) dataset for studying auditory temporal processing and listening ability assessment using Morse code (MC) stimuli.
+MorseEEG-ATP is a publicly available multitask electroencephalography (EEG) dataset for studying auditory temporal processing and temporal pattern discrimination using Morse code (MC) stimuli.
 Auditory temporal processing refers to the ability of the auditory system to perceive, encode, and integrate the temporal structure of sounds.
 The dataset was designed to address the relative lack of open resources targeting the intermediate stage between low-level acoustic encoding and higher-level language or cognitive processing, namely the extraction and discrimination of stable temporal patterns from discrete acoustic elements governed by explicit temporal rules.
 MC provides a controlled and parameterizable stimulus model for this purpose because it consists of short and long acoustic elements combined according to fixed rules, has a clear and stable temporal structure, and depends relatively little on lexical or semantic knowledge in untrained listeners.

 Dataset Content